What are The Elements of Learning Innovation?

-- thinking through related topics and research;
+- thinking through learning-related topics and research;

-- addressing the complexities of change; and
+- addressing the complexities of change, and;

-Cluster One: Preparing an ecosystem for change
+Cluster One: Preparing the Community

 Cluster Two: Implementing Change